icure/medtech-docs/sdks/references/apis/HealthcareProfessionalApi.md

 # SDK API: HealthcareProfessionalApi

-The HealthcareProfessionalApi interface provides methods to manage {{ hcps }}.
+The HealthcareProfessionalApi interface provides methods to manage {{hcps}}.

 ## Table of contents